-Entrance Fee for Grafton Lakes State Park for the beach on Long Pong is $8 per car.
+The entrance Fee for Grafton Lakes State Park for the beach on Long Pong is $8 per car.

 The Mill Pond Hiking Trail is a 1.1-mile loop around Mill Pond.
 There are also other hiking trails around the Park.
-Spruce Bog Trail is a 4.4-mile loop that also starts in Mill Pond Parking lot.
+Spruce Bog Trail is a 4.4-mile loop that also starts in the Mill Pond Parking lot.
 You can find more information on hiking at Grafton Lakes State Park at the Alltrails website.

 Check out these other Great Attractions in the Area